AI Health Models

 Thresholds

-LT1, LT2, Fatmax, VO₂max speed, 6 speed thresholds (V0–V5), heart rate at each threshold
+LT1, LT2, Fatmax, VO₂max speed, speed thresholds across the V-scale, heart rate at each threshold

 Energy & metabolism